-For qualifying AP Exam scores, most four-year colleges, and universities in the United States, as well as many institutions in over 100 other countries, grant credit, placement, or both.
-This means that students can save time and money while also getting a head start on their education when they enter college with AP credit.
+For qualifying AP exam scores, most four-year colleges, and universities in the United States, as well as many institutions in over 100 other countries, grant credit, placement, or both.
+This means that students can save time and money while also getting a head start on their education when they enter college with AP credit or placement.

 AP is accepted in admissions all over the world.
 When it comes to admissions, universities all over the world take AP into account.
 In fact, AP can be used in admissions in over 60 countries because AP exam success demonstrates readiness for university-level coursework.

-Around the world, AP is recognized for credit and placement.
+AP is recognized for credit and placement is recognized all around the world.
 Qualifying AP Exam scores are accepted for credit, advanced placement, or both at nearly all universities in the United States and Canada, as well as in over 100 other countries around the world.

 AP classes are available all over the world.
 Many secondary schools in countries other than the United States provide authorized AP courses.
 In the AP Course Ledger, you can also find online providers of authorized AP courses.